Skip to Main Content

 Frameworks

-• A Holistic Framework for Building Digital Resilience: BRIDGES defines the skills needed to pursue personal, educational, and career goals in an increasingly digital world AND offers the tools and resources needed for learners and training providers to build these skills.
+• The BRIDGES Digital Resilience Toolkit defines the skills needed to pursue personal, educational, and career goals in an increasingly digital world AND offers the tools and resources needed for learners and training providers to build these skills.

 • Foundational Skills